ichilton/fog/lib/fog/bigv/README.md

 ```

-### Re-image a server
+### Reimage a server

-If you would like to re-image (re-install) a virtual machine, you can use the reimage method.
+If you would like to reimage (reinstall) a virtual machine, you can use the reimage method.
 This takes distribution and root_password as parameters, the same as when creating a VM.
 This can only be performed on a Virtual Machine which is powered off.
 Once complete, the machine will be left powered on.
 Note that the autoreboot_on attribute is not changed and therefore will still be set to false.
-You should update it to true if you would like the
+You should update it to true if you would like the machine to power back on if it is turned off at any point.

 ```ruby
 >> server.stop